jere-mie/vgdc-constitution/Executive.md

 2. The Treasurer shall have the following duties and authorities:
     - To keep and maintain the financial records of the VGDC,
     - To present the financial records upon request to the President, the Board, or any other body authorized by the Board or the Governing Rules to do so,
-    - By and with the consent of the Board, and any additional authority so required, to appropriate or requestion funds, and to spend them for the use of the VGDC, and to authorize such,
+    - By and with the consent of the Board, and any additional authority required by the Governing Rules, to appropriate or requestion funds, and to spend them for the use of the VGDC, and to authorize such,
     - To hold any and all bank cards and credit cards issued by the UWSA to the VGDC and to maintain records of use thereof,
     - To preside over the Board while it decides ties on the Joint Ballot for President and Vice President,
 3. Not later than the 1st of April, or as the Board may otherwise demand, the Board shall issue ballots for the position of Treasurer, in which persons who voluntarily nominate themselves for the position and meet the requirements of the position as set by this constitution and by any reasonable, non-discriminatory, restrictions adopted by the Board, shall be candidates for the position presented on the ballot.